tallseanlynch/portfolio/src/three-instance-stats/readme.md

 # three-instance-stats

-Simple Proxy around three.js classes to allow a count of how many instances of that class have been created.
-This only works with classes from three and not everything is supported.
+Simple Proxy around Three.js classes to allow a count of how many instances of that class have been created.
+This only works with classes from Three.js and not everything is supported.
 Simple classes like Color, Euler and Vector3 are best to test.

 <img src="./preview.png">

-This is only for testing three.js variables introduced into components, not variables instantiated outside of a component, like variable instantiated by react-three/fiber.
+This is only for testing Three.js variables introduced into components, not variables instantiated outside of a component, like variable instantiated by react-three/fiber.

 Make sure this is not imported into any production builds and only used for dev testing.

 ## Usage step 1
 Comment out variables which you would like to get an instance count of, import then from three-instance-stats instead.
-If using TypeScript, you will need to import some classes from three for their types.
+If using TypeScript, you will need to import some classes from Three.js for their types.
 Include InstanceStats for a React component that will display stats as a table.

 ```js
 import {